Q: Where do I get OpenSSL Libraries from and how do I set them up for VA Smalltalk 8.6.2 and above?

 Trouble shooting

-Sometimes it can be difficult to determine that the OpenSSL has been properly initialized:
+Sometimes it can be difficult to determine if the OpenSSL has been properly initialized:

 New with VAST Platform 2021 (v10.0.0), you can display the configuration of CRYPTO_LIB and SSL_LIB by executing the Smalltalk expression: